Peeuser121/Peeuser121/README.md

 4. windows vista is cool, but the clone windows vienna was cancelled
 5. windows 7 is the best, it has glass and aero theme
 6. windows 8.1 is a gold masterpiece, it has a cool startfown
+7. windows 95 is a iron masterpiece, it is old but classic
+8. windows 98 is a emerald masterpiece, it is same as the 7. system
+9. windows 10 was bad due to anti-lag system being forgotten
+10. windows 11 is the most modern and awesome version of windows! i never used it but i like it